wanx-troopers/wanx-troopers.github.io/holocine.md

 > The sparse model is a computationally efficient approximation of the full model, maintaining
 > almost the same visual and narrative quality while enabling long, coherent cinematic video generation.

-Note: 2025-Oct-24 the authors updated slightly tweaked models which are supposed to be better, among them film-opt.
+2025-Oct-24 authors uploaded slightly tweaked models to Huggingface alongside old ones.
+New .safetensors are supposed to be better.
+One of the updated model weight files is called film-opt.

 30sec video on rtx 4090: swap block 40, 500 sec to generate